-Pikeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pikeville doesn't have a public transportation system that people use for their commute.

-The education level of Pikeville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.71% of adults 25 and older in Pikeville have a college degree.
+In terms of college education, Pikeville is nearly on par with the US average for all cities of 21.84%: 17.71% of adults 25 and older in Pikeville have a bachelor's degree or advanced degree.

 The per capita income in Pikeville in 2010 was $21,108, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,432 for a family of four.
 However, Pikeville contains both very wealthy and poor people as well.